Jonathan Matusitz, Ph.D.

 Since his tenure at UCF, Dr. Matusitz has received multiple faculty awards.
-In 2012, he was honored with a prestigious teaching award by the College of Sciences (COS).
+In both 2012 and 2017, he was honored with a prestigious teaching award by the College of Sciences (COS).
 In 2014, he received a teaching award by the Nicholson School of Communication: the “Excellence in Teaching Award for 2013-2014.”
 And in 2015, he was the winner of the Excellence in Undergraduate Teaching Award for COS.

 - Terrorism and communication